 These seemingly spreadable products tend to not distribute themselves very well.
 Especially without some extra assistance.

 Beard oil is a great example.
-It’s no secret that good beard oil can work wonders for your beard by making it soft, smooth, and smell amazing.
-But when not distributed properly it can cause beard hair to clump and clog, leading to a greasy and patchy appearance.
+When not distributed properly it can cause beard hair to clump, leading to a greasy and patchy appearance.

 This light coating is what makes the beard look healthy and well-moisturized.